Abstract

 1. FATURA buyer-name gold bug (fixed).
 About 45–50% of buyer_name gold values were the literal label "Bill to"; corrected and all managed models re-scored on the corrected 5-field gold.
 The fix raised commercial F1 across the board (e.g. Opus 92.9→93.7, Scout 66.2→71.7).

-3. Latency ≠ throughput — managed latency is best-effort per-request; self-host throughput is owned capacity.
-Reported separately, never merged.
+4. Latency ≠ throughput: managed latency is best-effort per-request; self-host throughput is owned capacity.
+Reported on their own, never merged.

-4. GLM-5/5.2 is a family pair, not same-weights — do not read that row as a calibration check.
+5. GLM-5/5.2 is a family pair, not same-weights: do not read that row as a calibration check.

-5. Self-host $/M is best-case — peak utilization, point-in-time shortage-elevated spot.
+6. Self-host $/M is best-case: peak utilization, point-in-time shortage-elevated spot.
 The numbers were measured on AWS; the platform runs the same on Azure and GCP, and equivalent results there are planned.

 5. Conclusions